RCIC-UCI-Public/tensorflow-admix/README.md

    The packages and theri specific versions are listed in packages.yaml and versions.yaml

-   Note: gast 0.3+ no longer has `Num`, which is required by tensroflow.
-Use older verison 0.2.2
+   Note: gast 0.3+ no longer has attribute `Num`, which is required by tensroflow.
+The built tensorflow package when imported fails with `AttributeError: module 'gast' has no attribute 'Num'` Use older gast verison 0.2.2.

 1. Install bazel from source.
 See https://docs.bazel.build/versions/master/install.html for details.
    Make sure to use a supported bazel version: any version between _TF_MIN_BAZEL_VERSION and